antifuchs/cl-stripe/README.md

 case-normalized to lower case, and hyphens replaced with underscores), or as strings (which will be used verbatim).

+## API Keys

+Your stripe API key is a string you get from the web interface.
+The default is a test key that the Stripe team provide in their documentation.
+You'll probably want to set this to something else - `(makunbound '*api-key*)` to be extra safe - especially if you're using this in production.

+You can set your API key with the `set-api-key` function, or you can dynamically bind the `*api-key*` variable to it.

 ## That's it!

 Have fun with this library!
 I hope you can make something useful with